abdeoliveira/timepatrol/README.md

 This is an early, experimental project.
 DO NOT use in a production environment!

-## Limitations

-* This script was NOT tested in systems with encrypted `/boot` partitions.
-Rollbacks will likely fail in such environments.

 ## Dependencies
 * `ruby`
 * `gem colorize` (installed as root, **not** `--user-install`)